 Indulging a sweet tooth has derailed dieters with the best of intentions, so this new take on taste might be the definitive answer to tripping the pleasure meter and supporting healthy body weight at the same time.

+Yacon syrup helps probiotic bacteria thrive in your digestive tract.
 When the sweetener works its way down to the large intestine, the fructooligosaccharides nourish resident friendly bacteria; we can’t digest FOS, but the bacteria can, and the end result is improvement of the gut environment.

 Studies with rats included analysis of byproducts from the bacterial digestion process of FOS, some of which include short-chain fatty acids that can help prevent weight gain, increase metabolism and improve colon health.
 (10, 11)

-Yacon syrup is a relative newcomer to the diet aid scene, so there’s not much in the way of research to draw from yet.
+However, what research has been done shows promising results.
 There are bound to be more trials and studies on its effects in the future, and the general reaction from nutritional experts is what you’d expect: more information is necessary to determine if it’s really effective as a weight-loss supplement.

+One study has shown quite a bit of promise for yacon syrup as a supplement for weight loss.
 As clinical trials go, this 4-month study was fairly small; 55 obese women with high cholesterol and constipation problems participated for 4 months, with results correlated for body weight and Body Mass Index (BMI), cholesterol levels, insulin sensitivity and frequency of bowel movements.
 (12)